awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 Amazon ES snapshots do not support the Glacier storage class\.
 You might encounter this error when you attempt to list snapshots if your S3 bucket includes a lifecycle rule that transitions objects to the Glacier storage class\.

-If you need to restore a snapshot from the bucket, restore the objects from Glacier, copy the objects to a new bucket, and [register the new bucket](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory) as a snapshot respository\.
+If you need to restore a snapshot from the bucket, restore the objects from Glacier, copy the objects to a new bucket, and [register the new bucket](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory) as a snapshot repository\.

 ## Invalid Host Header<a name="aes-troubleshooting-host-header"></a>